Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 - Easy hiking trails

-4. Tabuhan Island
+4. Tabuhan Island (Pulau Tabuhan)

-Location: 10 km offshore from Banyuwangi
+Location: 10 km offshore Banyuwangi

 A small volcanic island offering: